learn-co-curriculum/sinatra-fwitter-group-project/README.md

 ### Migrations

-You'll need to create two migrations to create the users and the tweets table.
+You'll need to create two migrations to create the users and tweets tables.

 Users should have a username, email, and password, and have many tweets.